aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-other-files-to-pdf/_index.md

 weight: 80
 url: /net/convert-other-files-to-pdf/
 lastmod: "2021-11-01"
-description: This topic show you how to Aspose.PDF allows to convert other file formats such as\: EPUB, MD, PCL, XPS, PS, XML and LaTeX to PDF document.
+description: "This topic show you how to Aspose.PDF allows to convert other file formats such as EPUB, MD, PCL, XPS, PS, XML and LaTeX to PDF document."
 sitemap:
     changefreq: "monthly"
     priority: 0.5